QuickDapp/QuickDapp-OLD/docs/getting-started.md

 This installs a Git hook which ensures your future commit messages adhere to the [conventional commits](https://github.com/conventional-changelog/commitlint).
 It also generates the [Prisma client](https://www.prisma.io/docs/orm/prisma-client/setup-and-configuration/generating-prisma-client).

-## Step 3 - Postgres database
+## Step 3 - PostgreSQL database

-By default, QuickDapp assumes the existence of a [Postgres](https://www.postgresql.org/) database.
+By default, QuickDapp assumes the existence of a [PostgreSQL](https://www.postgresql.org/) database.
 The default connection parameters (defined in the `.env` file) are:

 * host: `localhost`
 * port: `5432`